 Opening of criminal proceedings can also cause you trouble at work if you are employed in the German public service as a civil servant (eg. as a teacher or a student teacher).
-According to § 49 Beamtenstatusgesetz (Law concerning the status of civil servants), courts and state prosecution have to inform your department of any proceedings against you.
-If you are then sentenced to serve at least one year in prison (also applicable if it is only a suspended sentence), your status as a civil servant will automatically end for life once the verdict is in effect (according to § 24 section 1 Law concerning the status of civil servants).
+According to § 49 Beamtenstatusgesetz, BStG (Law concerning the status of civil servants), courts and state prosecution have to inform your department of any proceedings against you.
+If you are then sentenced to serve at least one year in prison (also applicable if it is only a suspended sentence), your status as a civil servant will automatically end for life once the verdict is in effect (according to § 24 Abs.
+1 BStG).
 But: a penalty of that severity is not to be expected as the result of actions of civil disobedience.
-Still, also lesser verdicts (eg. a fine) or a closing of proceedings can constitute a disciplinary offence according to § 77 section 1 Bundesbeamtengesetz (Law on Federal public servants).
+Still, also lesser verdicts (eg. a fine) or a closing of proceedings can constitute a disciplinary offence according to § 24 Abs.
+1 BStG (Law on Federal public servants).
 It can result in disciplinary punishments at your workplace according to the specific regulations of your federal state, such as lower payment, relocation or a reprimand.
 After completion of the criminal proceedings, separate disciplinary proceedings will follow.

-Civil servant candidates (like student teachers) are even more at risk, since they can be dismissed at any time according to §23 section 4 of the Law concerning the status of civil servants.
+Civil servant candidates (like student teachers) are even more at risk, since they can be dismissed at any time according to §23 Abs.
+4 Beamtenstatusgesetz, BStG.
 They should still be given the chance to complete their second state examination (but do not have to be given that chance).
 Theoretically, even benign penalties can be problematic in these cases.
 It very much depends on you superiors and their will to sanction you.